Reconsider Voter Registration Tables for School Ballot Initiatives

 - Because we can see whether a voter participated in an election or not, use historical data from past school levies to create a list of parents who rarely vote in school-related issues.
 Ask volunteers to ‘claim’ a list of 10 of these people that they will personally commit to driving to the polls on Election Day.

 With the ever-changing political climate, and readily available information on every voter in your community, your campaign can’t exist in a data desert much longer.
 Be the oasis for your committee and bring a new level of insight to the efforts to revolutionize your community.

 Shea McMahon is an education-focused political consultant for SHP Leading Design, a 117-year old architecture and engineering firm headquartered in Cincinnati.
 As a firm, SHP has designed more than $3 billion in education projects in the past 10 years and provides a comprehensive range of services to help educators envision, plan and execute their future-focused educational goals.

 Honestly, he’s a complete geek about this stuff and would love to talk about the issues you’re trying to solve with your bond issue vote, referendum ballot or community engagement.
-Reach out directly on Twitter @SMcMahonSHP or by phone at 614-223-2124.
+Contact us to start a conversation today.